 We utilize a co-teaching model in Grades 2-8, dividing the general studies program teaching responsibilities to two different teachers at each grade level - Math/Science, Literacy/Social Studies.
 This allows our teachers to hone their expertise in two subjects and provide richer and more comprehensive instruction.

-Our language arts curriculum combines balanced literacy and a phonetic-based approach to reading and writing.
+Our language arts curriculum uses a balanced literacy approach to reading and writing, striking a balance between phonics and whole language.
 This curriculum organizes the knowledge and skills that students need to become literate in four broad areas of learning – Oral Communication, Reading, Writing, and Media Literacy.
 Teachers of our younger children regularly implement multi-sensory activities to facilitate learning.

 Our math program focuses on math fact fluency and math fundamentals to equip students with the tools and confidence they need to solve problems.
 While following a purposeful sequence of topics, students are encouraged to make connections between math and their everyday lives in order to improve learning outcomes.
 The program also supports new learning about mathematical modelling, coding, and financial literacy.
 The curriculum is designed to help students build confidence in approaching math, while maining a positive attitude, coping with stress and anxiety and persevering and learning from their mistakes.
 Through the use of manipulatives and visuals aids, children are able to gain an improved understanding.

 Students learn science and technology through the study of four key strands - Life Systems, Structures and Mechanisms, Matter and Energy, and Earth and Space Systems.
 Our program is structured to guide students in their development of inquiry and problem-solving skills, and connect these concepts and skills to the world beyond the classroom.